Javaria-Ghafoor/MMP-II/README.md

 # MMP-II
 Computational Physics repository for MMP II course

-The main aim of maintaining this repository is to allow my colleagues to fast learn programming for this course.
+The main aim of maintaining this repository is to help my colleagues in fast learning programming for this course.